Hinsley Hall Residential Weekends

 ATTENDANCE

-While these teaching weekends form a large part of your Formation studies, we understand that you have families and lives, and that plans can change.
+Our general rule is to assume that all students will attend the teaching weekends and we will book your rooms and meals accordingly.
+However, while these teaching sessions form a large part of your Formation studies, we understand that you have families and lives, and that plans can change.

 If you are unable to attend all or part of a Hinsley meet, please let the NDFP admin team know as soon as possible, by emailing ndfp.admin@durham.ac.uk.
 We will send out any notes, presentations or recordings to you after the teaching weekend, so that you can catch up on what you have missed.